Fighting pollution with style

 As part of a design process that would meet these criteria, the architect developed an efficient structural and material solution that would at the same time blend in with the context.
 “Our interpretation of the natural world is conceptualised aesthetically and symbolically by a stone base out of which a vertical wooden body grows, following an irregular arrangement as if it were a forest,” continues the architect.
 The concrete base is surmounted by a façade that has come to symbolise the entire project in that it embodies the concept of landscape while at the same time offering a solution that is not just sustainable but also active.
 “We were looking for surfaces that would resemble wood, particularly tree trunks in a forest, in order to represent this natural element.
 But at the same time we wanted them to contribute to reducing pollution by acting as a genuine green space, purifying the air just as trees do.
 Taking all this into account, we realised that Laminam surfaces could fulfil the dual role of image and function.”

 Specifically, the façades of Hotel Nodo are clad with 2,400 square metres of 3-mm-thick Laminam panels, treated with bioactive technology which on contact with sunlight causes them to behave just like a living organism and purify the air.
-Along with their antibacterial and anti-pollution properties, the surfaces are also self-cleaning.
+Along with their anti-pollution properties, the surfaces are also self-cleaning.
 Rainwater is sufficient to remove any residual dirt from the surface of the façade, greatly reducing the need for cleaning and maintenance.

 Water absorpion (ISO 10545-3): ≤ 0.3%